Coronavirus: India fast-tracks COVID vaccines with emergency approval in EU, UK, US, Japan | DW | 13.04.2021

 Vaccines authorized by the World Health Organization or authorities in the United States, the European Union, the United Kingdom and Japan "may be granted emergency use approval in India, mandating the requirement of post-approval parallel bridging clinical trial," the health ministry said in a statement.

-"The first 100 beneficiaries of such foreign vaccines shall be assessed for seven days for safety outcomes before it is rolled out for further immunisation programme within the country," it added.
+"The first 100 beneficiaries of such foreign vaccines shall be assessed for seven days for safety outcomes before it is rolled out for further immunization programme within the country," it added.

 The measure forgoes the need for companies to conduct local safety trials for their vaccines before seeking emergency approval.

 The decision came amid a surge in infections.
 Tuesday's milestone of 161,736 COVID cases fell just shy of a national record the previous day.
-Deaths jumped by 879 to 171,058.
+Total deaths jumped by 879 to 171,058.

 Since April 2, India has reported the world's highest daily tallies of infections.
 The latest surge of infections threatens to overwhelm hospitals in hard-hit cities including Mumbai.